“Navigator Cafe”

 Annual Volunteer Refresher

-As part of our ongoing volunteer participation process, we are hosting an annual Volunteer Refresher Training afternoon.
+As part of our ongoing volunteer participation process, we are hosting an annual Volunteer Refresher Training from 2:30 pm.
 This training is strongly encouraged by UDC as a valuable opportunity for us to provide education, share new resources, and offer upskilling for our entire team.
 It's a key way we ensure our cafes remain the positive, successful, and welcoming spaces we are all so proud of.

-This year, we have booked The Hangar in Sorrento on Thursday 6th November from 2.30pm-4pm.
-I will be conducting an “Induction and Initial Training" session for our new volunteers from 11.30am, and if anyone would like to attend the full 4 hours to build on your empathy and dementia knowledge, you are most welcome, please let me know.
+Jess will be conducting an “Induction and Initial Training" session for our new volunteers from 11.30am, and if anyone would like to attend the full 4 hours to build on your empathy and dementia knowledge, you are most welcome, please let Jess know.

 The training will be a fantastic chance to reconnect with fellow volunteers, share experiences, and learn about exciting new updates.
 We'll be covering Falls Prevention and Management in our cafes and have plenty of time for discussion and questions.